mattobrien415/blog/content/deep learning/boxing_003.md

 Allow me a quick foray into the structure of gambling.
 Sportsbook odds are set, not by information, but by popular sentiment as it is revealed by [action](https://www.docsports.com/gambling-terms.html).
 If some Boxer A gets a large amount of action, then the sportsbook will consider Boxer A to be more likely to win, and consequently, payout on this outcome is reduced.
 Thus, my model is attempting to answer the question, "When does prediction based on historic data result in a confidence higher than the confidence of the sportsbook -- which is a function of popular sentiment?".
 In this sense, at it's most stripped down, the model is trying make a totally impartial, data driven decision, and looks for opportunities when public perception is not aligned with historically based signal.

 This first strategy also has a built in safeguard.
-If the sportsbook places some Boxer A at a 10% chance of winning, and the model predicts an 11% chance of winning, then without the safeguard, the bet would be place.
+If the sportsbook places some Boxer A at a 10% chance of winning, and the model predicts an 11% chance of winning, then without the safeguard, the model would decide to place the bet.
 This is something we don't want.
-Instead we want to see action whenever the algorithm is confident above some threshold.
+Instead we want to see action whenever the algorithm is confident above some appropriate threshold.

 Moving on, the second strategy isn't concerned with the sportsbook's behavior at all; merely concerned with the strength of it's (the model's) own predictions.
 This strategy might be more successful if it allows more bets to be made, and hopefully more money to be made, quicker.
 This assumes the model is accurate enough to exhibit this success.